coychanders/2020-frc-debug-example/README.md

 There are 3 subsystems - elevator, arm, collector Imagine an arm on an elevator with a collector on the end that can such an object in and eject it out.
-The elevator can be in one of three positions - low, medium and high The arm can either be retracted or extended
-The collector can either intake, eject or stop.
+The elevator can be in one of three states - low, medium and high The elevator will stay in a state until another state is requested The arm can be in one of two state - retracted or extended The arm will stay in a state until the other state is requested The collector can in one of three states - intake, eject or stop.
 Stop is the defualt state.
+The collector will stay in the intake or eject state for 1 second and then default to the stop state.

-To pick up a game piece, the elavator would be low, the arm extended, and collector intaking To place a game piece, the elevator would either be medium or high, the arem extended, and the collector ejecting There is also a protect mode where the arm is retracted, the elevator is low and the collector is stopped.
+To pick up a game piece, the elavator would be low, the arm extended, and collector intaking To place a game piece, the elevator would either be medium or high, the arem extended, and the collector ejecting There is also a protect state where the arm is retracted, the elevator is low and the collector is stopped.

-These are the Xbox buttons for each individual action.
+These are the Xbox buttons for each individual state, parallels and sequences.

 *** Elevator
 dpad_down is elevator low